Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 2. All data have skewed distribution and outliers, whereas the neural network model is more suitable for normally distributed data.
 Hence, the data needs to be transformed to logarithmic values and then normalized.
 By pre-processing the data this way, we can enhance the model's ability to learn meaningful patterns, leading to better performance and generalization on unseen data.

-3. Based on the model evaluation, the architecture design and training scheme (as splitting data into 90% `data_train`, 5% `data_validation`, and 5% `data_test`) of Model 1 is better than Model 2.
+3. Based on the model evaluation, the architecture design and training scheme (splitting data into 90% `data_train`, 5% `data_validation`, and 5% `data_test`) of Model 1 is better than Model 2.
 This is drawn from comparing metrics such as Mean Squared Error (MSE), Mean Absolute Error (MAE), and R-squared values between the two models.
 The choice of architecture such as the number of layers and nodes, loss functions, and optimization techniques used in Model 1, likely contributed to its performance.
 In addition, there are recommendations to develop a model with superior performance as follows:

     * Further refinement of feature selection may enhance model performance.
 Identifying key features that significantly impact nutrition density could lead to improved predictive accuracy.
     * Explore different architectures and hyperparameter settings then identify the optimal configuration for the model.